(Last updated on: 13/12/2021)

-So many girls (and guys) have dreams of walking to their departure gate with their crew, high heals echoing throughout the airport, passenger heads turning.
-They dream of a life is the skies, full of glitz and glamour.
+So many girls (and guys) have dreams of walking to their departure gate with their crew, high heels echoing throughout the airport, passenger heads turning.
+They dream of a life in the skies, full of glitz and glamour.
 They dream of exotic love affairs, overseas shopping and relaxing beach days.
-They dream they will see the world.
+And they dream that they will see the world.

 However, if they think that’s the life they will lead as Cabin Crew, then quite frankly they can dream on!

 Another problem I had was my social life.
-If I look back at my pictures from trips with work, there are always big, social gatherings, usually involving substantial amounts of alcohol.
-This was great fun a lot of the time, but I just found it exhausting that every single trip you would be with different people and have to start up new friendships all over again.
+If I look back at my pictures from trips with work, there are always big social gatherings – usually involving substantial amounts of alcohol.
+This was great fun a lot of the time, but I just found it exhausting that on every single trip you would be with different people.
+We would have to start up new friendships all over again.
 You would rarely see the people you have flown with before, and therefore it was very difficult to ever make any friends.
-It was even hard to meet up with friends on your days off at home as you would not have the same time off very often!
+It was even hard to meet up with friends on your days off at home, as you would not have the same time off very often!

 All of this aside, my primary reason for leaving the job was the money.
-Living in London, an average take home of about 1200 Pounds a month, was not enough to live on.
-I found that I was having to take Pot Noodles and such in my luggage for trips, so that I didn’t spend my allowances down route as I needed that money to live on.
+Living in London, the average take-home of about 1200 pounds a month was not enough to live on.
+I found myself having to take Pot Noodles and such in my luggage for trips so that I didn’t spend my allowances down route as I needed that money to live on.
 For me, that took away from the experience of being Crew a lot.
 I was forced to avoid doing some of the tourist things down route to save money, which defeated the point of doing the job for me.